mayank1365/Quizzer/README.md

-# Quiz App
+# Quizzer

-Welcome to the Quiz App!
+Welcome to the Quizzer!
 This interactive and engaging web application allows users to take quizzes with various question types, including multiple-choice and single-choice questions.
 The app provides a smooth user experience with features like progress tracking, question navigation, and a final score display.

 ## Table of Contents